-Last fall, the federal Office of Research Integrity issued a finding that Sheng Wang, a Boston University cancer researcher, had fabricated data in two published papers.
-As of July 15 last year, Wang no longer worked at Boston University as an assistant professor.
-Now, a 2010 report by a university investigating committee obtained by the Globe reveals the types of evidence gathered to show that he had fabricated data.
-The report also raises the question of whether there was sufficient oversight by supervisors.
+A 2010 report by a Boston University investigating committee obtained by the Globe reveals the types of evidence gathered to show that an assistant professor had fabricated data.
+The report also raised the question of whether there was sufficient oversight by those that mentor junior faculty.

 Last summer, the federal Office of Research Integrity issued a finding that Sheng Wang, a BU cancer researcher, had fabricated data in two published papers.
 The papers were retracted from the journals, and as of July 15 last year, Wang no longer worked at BU.

 The report, obtained through a Freedom of Information Act request, provides a deeper look at the evidence used to support the case against Wang, including logs of his presence at work, anecdotal reports that he had never been seen using some of the equipment needed to produce the data in question, and a lack of records that supplies had been ordered that would have been necessary to do the research.
 The report also sounds a warning note to those who are responsible for helping supervise junior researchers.

 “The Committee of Inquiry expressed a concern that the administrative oversight of Dr. Wang’s research by the Boston University Cancer Research Center and/or by the Boston University Office of Sponsored Programs, in these or in other matters, was lax,” the report stated.
 “The Committee would like to stress the important role that must be taken by departmental chairpersons and by research center directors in the oversight and mentoring of junior faculty, in particular in regard to proper research record-keeping and to maintaining the highest level of ethical and academic standards.”